developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 When the aimType:continuousRead property is applied this value defines the interval between which the same barcode can be decoded twice.
 The value is specified in milliseconds, use 0 to indicate no interval between successive reads.
 Use this value to prevent accidental duplicate scans.
-It supports on Android with EMDK version 6.3 and above.
+It supports on Android with EMDK version 6.3 and later.
 ####Access